-How to Sugar Wax at Home
+How to Apply Sugar Wax at Home

 6. Check for any hairs that didn’t come off and get rid of them using tweezers.

-7. To get rid of the stickiness after waxing soak a cotton ball in olive oil and rub the area with it until smooth.
+7. To get rid of the stickiness after waxing, soak a cotton ball in olive oil and rub the area with it until smooth.

 Remember you can use the same ball of sugar wax up to 3 or 4 times before discarding it.

-Sugar Waxing Post Care Tips
+Sugar Waxing Aftercare Tips

-This will help to prevent irritation, bumps and ingrown hairs.
-I recommend applying some cold pressed aloe vera gel to the post waxed skin.
+This will help to prevent irritation, bumps, and ingrown hairs.
+I recommend applying some cold-pressed aloe vera gel to the post-waxed skin.